BhairaviSanskriti/My-DevOps-Journey/Helm/Notes/README.md

 - to get release notes of this installation.

 ### `helm get values <release-name>`
 - lists customized values not the default ones (for the current release).
-Eg, helm get values tomcat
+	- Eg, `helm get values tomcat`
 - to get
 	- all the values used `--all`.
-Eg, `helm get values tomcat --all`
+		- Eg, `helm get values tomcat --all`
 	- values of a particular revision use `--revision <revision-number>`.
-Eg, helm get values tomcat revision
+		- Eg, `helm get values tomcat revision`
 ### `helm get manifest <release-name>`
-- to get manifest for the current release
+- to get manifest for the current release use `--revision <revision-number>` flag
-	- `--revision <revision-number>`

 ### `helm history <release-name>`
 - Shows the history of intallations and upgrades including the error info